sjlehtonen/GTA-RP/README.md

 2. Set GTA-RP as the current gamemode inside the **settings.xml** which should be found inside the GTA-MP Server root

-3. Create a file called **Config.ini** inside the Config folder and add the following:
+3. Create a file called **Config.ini** inside the Config folder (if the folder doesn't exist, create it at the gamemode root) and add the following:

 ```
 [database]